dimfeld/promptbox/README.md

 # array_priority = "equal"
 ```

-Right now, the Llama 2 tokenizer is used regardless of the model chosen.
+Currently the Llama 2 tokenizer is used regardless of the model chosen.
 This won't give exact results for
 every model, but will be close enough for most cases.

 # Configuration Files